 The descriptive Approach is the type of Educational Approach.
-This approach is related to the existing practices and standards acquired over a period of time, which are considered essentials to be taught to the individual right from the outset without making discrimination.
+This method is based on the existing practices and standards that have been built up over time.
+These are seen as essentials that should be taught to everyone from the start, without any bias.

 As the name indicates it is derived from the word, ‘describe’ and ‘description’, meaning how the thing actually looks like or explains what one knows or observes.
 It is based on the fact what people actually require in their lives and what is contemporary that becomes essential.